-The concept of healthy living was ingrained upon him by his parents and grandparents, who were fans of the late Jack LaLaine.
+The concept of healthy living was ingrained in him by his parents and grandparents, who were fans of the late Jack LaLaine.
 He was blessed with an upbringing involving healthy foods in burgeoning age of junk food.
 Eating healthy and taking vitamins were normal to him.

 His interest in Chinese medicine began with Kung Fu training while in high school.
 He was particularly fascinated with Tai Chi and Qi Gong which he learned from a former Shaolin monk.
 Growing up in the San Francisco Bay Area exposed him to much of Asian culture, especially Chinese herbal medicine.